cwtsteven/C-like-Compiler/README.md

 # How to run
 ## Run the compiler
-In order to run the parser, execute <code>./Main.native file [-fopoff]</code>, then enter you code in the console.
-For example: <code>./Main.native main.txt -fopoff</code>
+In order to run the parser, execute <code>./Main.native file [-fopoff]</code>.
+For example: <code>./Main.native main.txt -fopoff</code>.
+The compiler will generate an assembly file in the same directory.

 1. <code>file</code> is the path of the source code.
 2. <code>-fopoff</code> turns off fron-end optimisation.
 If this tag does not appear, the compiler will perform front-end optimisation by default.

+Another way to run the compiler is to execute <code>./Main.native [-fopoff]</code> without a file.
+This will allow you to type your code in terminal.

 ## Run the tests
 In order to run the tests, execute <code>sh testbench.sh</code>.